I had no idea Kota Kinabalu even existed until I began planning my Borneo itinerary.

 Despite not knowing much about it, I quickly figured out it would be the ideal place to start my adventures in the Sabah region of Borneo.
 With so much to do on the island itself, I planned a one-day Kota Kinabalu itinerary to get a feel of the city before moving on west.
 What I wasn’t expecting, though, was to love Kota Kinabalu so much.
 A day turned into a week, and before I knew it, I was actually considering basing myself there for a few months.

-Kota Kinabalu is a really cool city, guys!
-Not only did I feel incredibly safe, there is also so much to do here and so many fun day trips that if it weren’t for the fact that Borneo has a ton more to offer and my time was limited, but I could also have easily stayed in Kota Kinabalu for a few more weeks.
+Kota Kinabalu is a really cool city!
+Not only did I feel incredibly safe, but there is also so much to do here and so many fun day trips that if it weren’t for the fact that Borneo has a ton more to offer and my time was limited, but I could also have easily stayed in Kota Kinabalu for a few more weeks.

 Things You Must Do on Your Kota Kinabalu Itinerary: